 Calling all artists!
-Enter your work into our virtual Art & Death competition.
+Enter your work into our virtual Art & Death Exhibition.
 We have three categories and three splendid prizes running alongside a virtual gallery.

 What does death, dying, bereavement and legacy mean to you or your wider community?
 We'd love to see your creative interpretations in artwork of your choosing.